 On average, Canadian work permits are usually between one to nine months to process.
 The processing time begins the day that Immigration, Refugees and Citizenship Canada (IRCC) receives your complete application.
 Processing time ends when IRCC has made a decision.

 Can I stay in Canada while waiting for my work permit?

-Yes you can.
+Yes, you can.
 However, this only applies if you had previously applied for a work permit and it has expired.
 If you then apply for a new work permit, you will be allowed to stay in Canada while you await a decision on your new work permit application.
 This is called maintained status.
 To qualify for this you must meet the necessary requirements.

 How do I know if my Canadian work permit was approved?

-You'll receive an approval letter which states that you're allowed to work in Canada if your application is approved.
+You'll receive an approval letter that states that you're allowed to work in Canada if your application is approved.
 This letter is called the port of entry letter of introduction.
 You must then check if you're eligible and then request to get your work permit.

 3. Apply For Your Canadian Work Permit